 1. Overview

-- For resolving connection issues
+• resolving general connection issues

-Besides these reasons, when a computer switches to a different network, its IP also changes.
+Of course, on top of these reasons, when a computer switches to a different network, its IP also changes.

 In this tutorial, we’ll discuss renewing the DHCP-assigned IP address on a Ubuntu 22.04 system.
-Let’s first see an overview of the DHCP protocol.

 2. Dynamic Host Configuration Protocol (DHCP)

-To identify a computer/host on a network, we use IP addresses.
-Using these IP addresses, computers communicate with each other on a network.
-Basically, there are two ways of configuring IP addresses on a client machine:
+To identify a computer (host) on a network, we use IP addresses.
+Using these addresses, computers communicate with each other via the network infrastructure and the IP protocol.

-- Dynamic Allocation: Automatically assigning IP addresses through a DHCP server
+2. dynamic allocation: automatically assigning IP addresses through a DHCP server

-A DHCP server automatically assigns IP addresses to connected hosts on a network.
+So, a DHCP server automatically assigns IP addresses to connected hosts on a network.
 The client cannot interfere with the DHCP settings they receive.
 However, these settings are transparent to the client side.
-An IP address set using the above way is not a permanent one, and we refer to it as a DHCP lease.
-If we do not renew it, the DHCP lease may be allotted to another computer.
-Therefore, to renew the lease, the client has to periodically check back with the DHCP server.
+An IP address set using the above way usually isn’t a permanent one, and we refer to it as a DHCP lease.

 3. DHCP Clients

-However, not all versions of Ubuntu support all three clients.
-This is true for other Linux-based distributions too.
 For example, some of them come shipped with only one of the three clients, whereas others may come shipped with two or all of the three.
 However, dhclient is a commonly available DHCP client on Ubuntu systems.

 4. Process of DHCP Client-Server Interaction